As applications are received they will be reviewed and shortlisting may take place earlier than the advertised closing date.

-To comply with the current Health Order MidCentral DHB requires ALL its employees to be fully vaccinated (and boosted as applicable) against COVID-19.
+MidCentral requires ALL its employees to be fully vaccinated against COVID-19 (including the first booster vaccination).
 We will not accept applications that do not meet this criteria.

 The successful applicant will be able to demonstrate a level of knowledge and skill in the management of clients who present with mental health disorders.
 The role will also include the capacity to be part a new model of care Te Mātāpuna o te Ora which focuses on a more integrated treatment approach with individual and family/whanau who present to mental health addiction services.
 We are looking for a candidate who is highly motivated, is committed to ensuring culturally responsive care, is excited by change and able to work across teams, and is committed to a strengths based recovery approach that supports clients and family/whanau to achieve their goals.